gpremer/GettingAndCleaningDataCourseWork/CodeBook.md

 ### Measurements

-These are all means of measurements belonging to one subject performing one activity.
+These are all arithmetic means of measurements belonging to one subject performing one activity.
 For the low-level detail you are invited to read the file `features_info.txt`.
 It describes data windows, sampling intervals and filters applied to raw sensor data to come up with the source data for the UCI dataset.

 All measurement labels follow a fixed pattern: {SignalName} _ {Component} _ {Domain} _ {Stat}.
  * SignalName: the estimated signal
  * Component: `X`, `Y`, `Z` for the signal along the 3 spatial orthogonal axes (presumably as defined by the API of the smartphone used for the measurments) and `Magnitude` for the magnitude of the signal according to the L2 norm.
  * Domain: `Time` or `Frequency` for signals in the time, respectively the frequency domain.
 The frequency domain signal have been obtained by an FFT.
- * Stat: `Mean` or `StdDev` for respectively the mean or the standard deviation in the raw source data windows.
+ * Stat: `Mean` or `StdDev` for respectively the arithmetic mean or the standard deviation in the raw source data windows.

 All source measurements were normalised in the range [-1, 1] and are thus unitless.